toitware/ide-tools/vscode/README.md

 - _Step 3:_ The extension is activated when you open a `.toit` file.

 The extension is now set up and ready to use.
 Visit the [Toit docs](https://docs.toit.io/) for more information about Toit.

-### toitlang.org
-The open source version of Toit provides syntax highlighting and the language server (providing completions, diagnostics, ...).
-The easiest way to set it up is to download the [Jaguar](https://github.com/toitlang/jaguar) development support and put `jag` or `jag.exe` in your path.
-Jaguar bundles the Toit SDK, but if you'd rather build that yourself, you can follow these steps:

-- _Step 1:_ Follow the steps to build the tools as described in the [README](https://github.com/toitlang/toit).
-- _Step 2:_ Either place `toitlsp` and `toitc` in your path or set `toitLanguageServer.command` to `["PATH_TO_TOITLSP", "--toitc=PATH_TO_TOITC"]`.
-- _Step 3:_ The extension is activated when you open a `.toit` file.

 ## Extension tour